-A safari is a lifelong dream for many, the trip of a lifetime for some, and for a lucky few a life-changing dream come true.
+A safari is a lifelong ambition for many, the trip of a lifetime for some, and for a lucky few a life-changing dream come true.

-Planning your first safari can be daunting.
-There are SO many options to choose from and it is hard to determine which one will provide the elusive, authentic African experience you yearn for – whether that be trekking through the African bush, visiting the famed Serengeti National Park or Masai Mara National Park, experiencing the jaw-dropping great wildebeest migration or enjoying the unbridled 5* luxury found in some mobile safaris.
+Planning your first African safari can be daunting.
+There are so many options to choose from and it can be hard to determine which one will provide the elusive, authentic African experience you yearn for – whether that be trekking through the African bush, visiting the famed Serengeti National Park or Masai Mara National Park, experiencing the jaw-dropping great wildebeest migration or enjoying the unbridled 5* luxury found in some mobile safaris.

-safariFRANK works with first-timer visitors to Africa to achieve their dreams based on the following propositions that add value:
+SafariFRANK works with first-time visitors to Africa to achieve their dreams based on the following propositions that add value:

-- We focus on REAL wilderness experiences and these are often not the most expensive and luxurious options.
-We guarantee to get you in the ‘thick of things’ for amazing wildlife experiences that stay well off the beaten track.
+- We focus on authentic wilderness experiences and these are often not the most expensive and luxurious options.
+We guarantee to get you in the ‘thick of things’ in the African bush, for amazing wildlife experiences that stay well off the beaten track.

-- We travel in Africa all the time and for a long time, narrowing down the choices for travellers based on our set of values and criteria – both with private reserves and national parks.
+- We travel in Africa regularly and for a long time, narrowing down the choices for travellers based on our set of values and criteria – both with private reserves and national parks.

-- The most important of these criteria is a preference for intimate owner-operated establishments that focus on sustainability, conservation and ecotourism.
+- The most important of these criteria is a preference for intimate owner-operated establishments in local communities that focus on sustainability, conservation and ecotourism.

 - We only promote these trusted operators making your decisions significantly easier, since we speak from first-hand experience.